Ladme/gorder/README.md

 - [ ] Python API: using `gorder` as a Python library.

 ## Rust API
 `gorder` is also available as a Rust crate.
-See the Gorder Manual and [Rust docs](https://docs.rs/gorder/latest/gorder) for more information.
+See the gorder manual and [Rust docs](https://docs.rs/gorder/latest/gorder) for more information.

 ## License
 The command line tool and the crate are both released under the MIT License.